doctrine/orm/en/reference/tools.rst

 backups of your code.

-It makes sense to generate the entity code if you are using entities as Data Access Objects only and dont put much additional logic on them.
+It makes sense to generate the entity code if you are using entities as Data Access Objects only and don't put much additional logic on them.
 If you are however putting much more logic on the entities you should refrain from using the entity-generator and code your entities manually.